Valsvirtuals/ProtoGlove/README.md

 <!-- [PROTOGLOVE: Universal Controller Mount]() -->
 <!-- [PROTOGLOVE: Indexer]() -->

-## Desings that uses the ProtoGlove system
+## Designs that uses the ProtoGlove system
 - Val's Indexer glove (coming very soon)

-## How YOU can help this porject!
+## How YOU can help this project!

 - you can make/provide models (see in the "what's missing list")
-- you can join my discord to give suggestions and ideas and participate in the comunity
+- you can join my discord to give suggestions and ideas and participate in the community
-- you can help me right documentaion (like this unfinished readme uh..)
+- you can help me write documentation (like this unfinished readme uh..)
-- you can help financialy by suppoting me on patreon
+- you can help financially by supporting me on patreon

 ## Links